The Steady Steps™ Tool - A simple way to support your child in the moment.

 Step 4 · Shrink

-Let’s make this feel smaller.
+Let’s make the first step smaller.

 FOR YOU